 And, oh, that glorious scenery

-The natural landscape draws your attention in.
-From the grassy plains to the eucalyptus forests and its sea cliffs and mountains.
+The natural landscape draws your attention.
+From the grassy plains to the eucalyptus forests, sea cliffs and mountains.
 Maria Island is known for its dramatic and vibrant seascapes, peaceful bays and pristine beaches.
-Add to that the built landscape that comes with an intriguing story to learn.
+Then add the built landscape that comes with an intriguing story to learn.

 The island is a national park with an adjacent marine reserve.
 There’s no transport on the island – bar a couple of work vehicles for the national park rangers.
 So this allows you to explore the island on foot, and meander leisurely as you enjoy all that you see along the way.

-To describe such a special place takes more than these words.
-There is something truly special about Maria and we’d love for you to experience it for yourself.
+To describe such a special place takes more than words.
+There is something truly special about Maria and we would love for you to experience it for yourself.

 If you are short on time while visiting Tasmania, join Coreena for a Private Photo-oriented Day Tour.
 One of our most popular day trips from Hobart is our unrushed 11 to 12-hour Maria Island private day tour.
 Or you may like to incorporate Maria Island into a customised multi-day itinerary curated especially for you while visiting a variety of Tasmanian destinations.

 A more recent addition to our touring repertoire is our scheduled Small Group Experiences.
 Our Maria Island Photographers’ Getaway comprises 2 nights on the island staying in the rustic Darlington Penitentiary building bunkrooms so we can make the best of the morning and evening light.